rajatnagda45/MediAI/README.md

 # My App

 This project is a React-based web application designed for patient registration and medical analysis.
-It features a multi-step form for collecting patient data, integration with an AI-based analysis service, and a responsive design.
+It features a multi-step form for collecting patient data, integration with an AI-based analysis service, and a responsive design .

 ![Project Screenshot](public/project5.png)